 The Career Explorations in Arts and Sciences initiative includes

-- The Career Explorations in Arts and Sciences Course, a new 1.5 credit course for Sophomores and Juniors, helps students to articulate the Career Readiness Skills they are developing through their SAS courses and experiences; to explore careers while building a professional network of alumni mentors; and to practice important job search skills, from resume writing to interviewing.
+- The Career Explorations in Arts and Sciences Course, a 1.5 credit course for sophomores and juniors, helps students understand the value of their SAS education for life and career; articulate their Career Readiness Competencies; explore careers while building a professional network of alumni mentors; and practice important job search skills, from resume writing to interviewing.

 - Strategic Initiatives to enhance student awareness of the value of arts and sciences degrees for life and career: